Evaluators Reference

 Section titled “rubric”Structured evaluation criteria with optional weights and score ranges.

-- name: criteria type: rubric rubrics: - id: accuracy expected_outcome: Answer is factually correct weight: 3.0 required: true - id: clarity expected_outcome: Explanation is clear weight: 1.0composite
+- name: criteria type: rubric rubrics: - id: accuracy outcome: Answer is factually correct weight: 3.0 required: true - id: clarity outcome: Explanation is clear weight: 1.0composite

 Section titled “composite”Combine multiple evaluators with an aggregation strategy.